openvinotoolkit/anomalib/docs/blog/001-train-custom-dataset/README.md

 **Call to Action**

-The Anomalib repository is actively maintained by some of Intel’s top researchers.
-Their goal is to provide the AI-community with top of the class performance and accuracy while also providing a great user-experience for developers.
-Checkout out the repo and install anomalib today!
+Intel researchers actively maintain the Anomalib repository.
+Their mission is to provide the AI community with best-in-class performance and accuracy while also providing a positive developer experience.
+Check out the repo and start using anomalib right away!